 What are the pros and cons of insetting and offsetting?

-Offsetting has been a popular choice to help many companies achieve their climate goals, for a number of reasons.
-Unlike insetting, it’s immediate and requires relatively little legwork - aside from proper due diligence to ensure you’re investing in high-quality projects.
-Rather than establishing their own projects, which can take years, companies can purchase carbon offsets virtually instantly through the voluntary carbon markets.
-Offsetting is also highly flexible.
-Companies can purchase offsets down to the individual ton, which offers significant opportunities for scaling up or down when required.
-And finally, offsetting gives companies the opportunity to diversify their climate investments and become involved with an entire portfolio of projects they care about.
+Unlike insetting, it's immediate and requires relatively little legwork — aside from proper due diligence to ensure you're investing in high-quality projects.
+Rather than establishing their own projects, which can take years, companies can purchase carbon offset credits instantly through the voluntary carbon markets.

-But as the private sector becomes more ambitious about making meaningful progress towards climate goals, the benefits of insetting are clear.
-Firstly, insetting gives companies total ownership over the type and location of their projects.
-Secondly, it avoids the common criticism of carbon offsetting, which is often characterized as a ‘licence to pollute’.
+Secondly, it avoids the common criticism of carbon offsetting, which is often characterized as a ‘licence to pollute'.
 And finally, by keeping projects relevant and close to home, insetting creates a more relevant and meaningful impact for employees, and stakeholders.
-Rather than investing in ‘someone else’s project’, insetting can strengthen a company’s commitments to their own climate goals and make supply chains more resilient and future-proof.
+Rather than investing in ‘someone else's project', insetting can strengthen a company's drive to reduce carbon emissions and make supply chains more resilient and future-proof.

 Nadine explains: “As a company within the food and agricultural sector, we are uniquely suited to implement natural climate solutions (NCS) within our value chain.
 We already produce, source, or invest in these landscapes and have a vested interest in their long-term resilience and productivity.
 Through insetting projects, we can address carbon impacts in these landscapes while promoting social and environmental safeguards, sustainable livelihoods, economic development, and biodiversity.”